 - be currently enrolled in a degree seeking program,

 - have a minimum cumulative GPA of 3.0 (undergraduate) or 3.3 (graduate), unless otherwise noted in the scholarship description,

-If the are any changes to the Current Student Scholarship Program's criteria and deadlines from those mentioned above, the official changes will be made immediately.
+If there are any changes to the Current Student Scholarship Program's criteria and deadlines from those mentioned above, the official changes will be made within the application.

-If you are an applicant or scholarship administrator, please sign in using your Login and password.
-If you need help with your Login or password, please click on trouble signing in.
+If you are an applicant or scholarship administrator, please sign in using your uniqname and password.
+If you need help with your uniqname or password, please click on trouble signing in.

 The scholarships in the Current Student Scholarship Program are made available through the generous gifts of private donors and alumni of the University of Michigan-Dearborn.

 The University of Michigan-Dearborn provides scholarship support of 25% of assessed tuition and fees that benefit the staff and faculty of the entire University of Michigan System (Ann Arbor, Flint, Dearborn, and the UM Health System) who attend the University of Michigan-Dearborn as a degree seeking student pursuing an undergraduate or graduate program.

 Provides a scholarship valued at 20% of tuition and fees for public safety employees at partnering organizations.
 The scholarship is available for degree seeking students and can be used for undergraduate and graduate programs.